Parts of a transformer

 Tranformer tank

 Tank bodies are made by fabricating rolled steel plates into containers.
 They are provided with lifting hooks and cooling tubes.
-In order to reduce weight and stray losses, aluminum sheets are also used instead of steel plates.
+To reduce weight and stray losses, aluminum sheets are also used instead of steel plates.
 However, aluminum tanks are costlier than steel ones.

 5. Terminal and bushings